“Dark money” is funds used for a political campaign that are not properly disclosed before an election.

 Political fundraisers who can collect contributions from their networks of friends, family members and business associates and then deliver the checks to the candidate in one big “bundle.”
 Campaigns often recognize these bundlers with honorary titles.

 Bundling has always existed in various forms, but has become more important with the enactment of limits on campaign contributions at the federal level and in most states during the 1970s.

-An intense grassroots online fundraising effort over a brief fixed time period to support a candidate for election.
+A “money bomb” is an intense grassroots online fundraising effort over a brief fixed time period to support a candidate for election.

 The term was first applied to a fundraising effort on behalf of the 2008 presidential campaign of Rep. Ron Paul (R-TX) which the San Jose Mercury News described at the time as “a one-day fundraising frenzy”.

 Political consultant Ed Rollins described the effectiveness of Paul’s money bomb to the Washington Post: “I’ll tell you, I’ve been in politics for 40 years, and these days everything I’ve learned about politics is totally irrelevant because there’s this uncontrollable thing like the Internet.
 Washington insiders don’t know what to make of it.”